Is Wise the Best Way to Send Money to Thailand?

 The verification process usually takes a few minutes.
 You should get an email asking to confirm your email address.
 Then you should get another email saying Wise verified your ID.

-At this stage, they may or may not ask me to verify your address.
+At this stage, they may or may not ask you to verify your address.
 The trigger for this info varies from country to country.
-When sending money from the U.K. However, Wise will ask for your address before they transfer an amount over GBP15,000.
+When sending money from the U.K., Wise will ask for your address before they transfer an amount over GBP15,000.

 You should now be ready to finish your first transfer.
 If you opt for an electronic bank-to-bank transfer, the money should be paid into Wise’s account within a few minutes.